euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 |======+========+=======|
 | **Total** | $1017  | |

-This ended up being wrong for reasons we'll get into below!
-I didn't know what I was doing it turned out!

-The initial plan was to recycle as much as I could from my Davidson bike, since the frame had been damaged but the other parts were largely fine!
+The initial plan was to recycle as much as I could from my Davidson bike, since the frame had been damaged but the other parts were largely fine.
+As a first-time bike-builder, I naively thought re-using parts between two road bikes would be easy, but as it turns out, I had much to learn.
+As such, well, there's another chart coming up with the real cost.

 Anyway, let's move on to actually building the thing!